BigQueryDataset

 5

-dataset = lf.gcp.BigQueryDataset("my-dataset")
+dataset = lf.gcp.BigQueryDataset("my_dataset")

 6